kelvin-mai/nest-ideas-api/README.md

 - x Users can upvote/downvote ideas
 - x Users can bookmark ideas
 - x Users can comment on ideas
-- Ideas can be seen in realtime
+- x Ideas can be seen in realtime

 ### Stack